sagemath/trac_to_gh/Issue 309.md

 # Issue 309: rationals enumeration not  monotone in height.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/309

 Original creator: nbruin